 Back to the Movies plans to show classic films.
 If they are able to get a license they will show new releases as well.

-Boxcar Drive in Movies looks to be showing older movies.
+Boxcar Drive in Movies and iPlay America look to be showing older movies.

 Demarest Farms Drive In Movie Nights has their full schedule of drive in movies available at demarestfarms.com/drive-in.
 Tickets are available online.
 It’s recommended you buy your tickets early as many dates have already sold out.